SEPTEMBER SESSIONS

 Producers: Alice Söderqvist and Isabella Tjäder

-Coordinator: Nora Pollak
+Coordination and communication: Nora Pollak

 Graphic Design: Aron Kullander-Östling